 1. Gaining Access to Transportation

 One of the easiest ways to help seniors avoid isolation is to provide access to transportation.
 Whether a senior’s living space is urban or rural, it’s still very important for them to be able to get around!
-In addition to going to the grocery store or the doctor, exploring one’s community is also crucial.
-For seniors who can no longer driver, a bus pass or train card can make all the difference in the world.
+In addition to going to the grocery store or to an important doctor’s appointment, exploring one’s community is also crucial.
+For seniors who can no longer drive, a bus pass or train card can make all the difference in the world.
 Seniors who are more tech-savvy can also use Uber and Lyft!

 2. Promote Purpose